patrodyne/hisrc-basicjaxb/README.md

 New goals for the next release are:

 * Clean up Java compiler _lint_ warnings.
-* Replace deprecated plugin strategies v1 with v2.
+* Replace deprecated XJC plugin strategies v1 with v2.
 * Recheck Dependency Management for newer versions.
+* New explorations for copy and merge strategies.

 ### Status

 #### In Progress

-* Replace deprecated plugin strategies v1 with v2.
-* Recheck Dependency Management for newer versions.
+* New explorations for copy and merge strategies.

 #### Completed

 * Clean up Java compiler _lint_ warnings.
+* Replace deprecated XJC plugin strategies v1 with v2.
+* Recheck Dependency Management for newer versions.

 ### Fork History